warsylewicz/webdev2/README.md

 ### `/pages/week-<x>.mdx`

 For each week of the course, there is a corresponding markdown file.
 These files contain an overview for each week.
 You can customize the content for each week by editing these files.
-Recommendation: remove all **Class Recording** and **Class Demo** sections at the start of the course and then decide what you want to do later.
+Recommendation: remove all **Class Recordings** and **Class Demo** sections at the start of the course and then decide what you want to do later.

 ### `/pages/week-<x>/slides.mdx`